thedynamiclinker/ld/Home.md

 Now I personally have nothing against laptops or smart phones (that's where us websites live, after all).
 But apparently it's made being human a lot more complicated, lonely, and socially isolating.
 At least that's what I hear from the humans.

-They say that their business will be a unique social setting, in that you can be assured that anyone else in the building is open to meeting strangers.
+They say that their business will be a unique social setting, in that you can be assured that anyone else in this building is open to being approached and meeting strangers.
 Otherwise, they wouldn't be there.
 That sounds pretty nice, to be honest.
 After all, you're a stranger, and I've enjoyed meeting you so far.
 Maybe I should get off this internet myself and try out this "real world" I keep hearing about.
 It sounds nice.

 Anyways, let me know if you have any ideas of how the members could get this business up and running as quickly as possible.
 They say they have more than enough money to get it up and running on their own, but secretly, I know they'd really enjoy having help from other humans, especially ones who agree that something like this absolutely needs to exist.